braxtonhall/library-thing/README.md

 ### Opera
 1. Download and unzip the extension from the [releases page](https://github.com/braxtonhall/library-thing/releases)
+1. Click `extension.zip` to download the extension zip file
 1. Navigate to [`opera://extensions`](opera://extensions)
 1. Toggle `Developer mode`
 1. Click `Load unpacked`
 1. Select the unzipped extension directory
+1. The extension should be installed!

 ### Brave
 1. Download and unzip the extension from the [releases page](https://github.com/braxtonhall/library-thing/releases)
+1. Click `extension.zip` to download the extension zip file
 1. Navigate to [`brave://extensions`](brave://extensions)
 1. Toggle `Developer mode`
 1. Click `Load unpacked`
 1. Select the unzipped extension directory
+1. The extension should be installed!

 ## Development